abby1635/CS30/Reviewing Processing-Java/README.md

 - for example: 1 & 1 changes the angle based on X-Axis "speed"
 - Mimics Physics or Calculus Analysis of Motion

+What if ...
+- What if the ball moved faster to handy-cap a player
+- What if the paddle moved slower to hand-cap a player
+- What if more pong-balls were added to the screen (will need object orientated coding)

 ---